The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Preliminaries

 \section{Preliminaries}

 A $k$-local Hamiltonian over $n$ qubits is a Hermitian operator expressed as $H = \sum_{j=1}^{m} h_j$, where each $h_j$ is a Hermitian term acting non-trivially on at most $k$ qubits, and $m = \poly{n}$.
 For a given Hamiltonian let $\Pi_0$ denote the projector onto the ground space of the Hamiltonian and $\lambda_0(H)$ the smallest eigenvalue of the Hamiltonian.
-We may denote the ground state of the Hamiltonian as $\ket{\g}$ or $\ket{\phi_0}$ if additional eigenstates are referenced.
+We denote the ground state of the Hamiltonian as $\ket{\phi_0}$.
 For the purposes of this work we assume all Hamiltonians satisfy $\norm{H}\leq 1$ and have a non-degenerate ground space with a spectral gap of $\Omega(1/\poly{n})$.

-A stoquastic Hamiltonian is a Hamiltonian with non-positive off-diagonal elements in the computational basis.
+A stoquastic Hamiltonian is a Hamiltonian with real non-positive off-diagonal elements in the computational basis.
 Due to the Hermicity of the operator, all elements of a stoquastic matrix are real.